-I am a parent of an 14 year old boy and a 8 year old girl and a husband to a lovely 45 year old woman, and I have noticed those changes that come with being my age, like word recall issues.
+I am a parent of an 18 year old boy and a 12 year old girl and I have noticed those changes that come with being my age, like word recall issues.

 Luckily for us there is a huge amount of new information available about nutrition and brain fitness and things I can do to make sure I am still functioning effectively, not perfectly, but effectively all the way out to the end.

 I grew up in a meat and potato family.
 We had a big roast or meat based meals often when I was a kid, and almost always on Sunday when I was little, and the smell of roast or bread or any other of the foods mom cooked when I was little evoke a powerful feeling of nostalgia, so we know food is an emotional issue.

 However, right now I am concerned with elderly nutrition for performance as a parent and as business man and as a clinician.
 I am not going to be content to wait for life to pass me by.
 And I am hungry after I workout.

 So I eat to keep my brain fit, and I exercise to keep my brain fit, and maybe I can be like 74 year old Ironman triathelete James Ward.

 At age 74, James R. Ward set a record as the oldest finisher ever of the Hawaiian Ironman Triathlon.
 In the Ironman, James swam 2.4 miles, biked 112 miles and ran 26.2 miles nonstop in 16 hours and 10 minutes.